guifel/nocust-client-doc/README.md

-This function make an on-chain contract call to the NOCUST contract and sending the specified amount to the contract.
-If the transaction succeed, after `60` confirmation blocks the funds will be available in the off-chain account.
+This function makes an on-chain contract call to the NOCUST contract and sends the specified amount to the contract.
+If the transaction is successful, after `60` confirmation blocks the funds will be available in the off-chain account.
 To verify the off-chain balance call the `getOffChainBalance` function:

 ```typescript
 const balance : BigNumber = await lqdManager.getOffChainBalance(bob);